The Death of the Daily Standup: Why Asking What Did You Do Yesterday Is Obsolete

 As engineering leaders, our job is to remove friction.
 Asking a developer to manually compile a log of their activities is friction.
 It is administrative overhead that distracts from shipping code.

-By leveraging the data pipeline that already exists in your GitHub repositories, you can turn your standup into a strategic synchronization point.
+By leveraging the data pipeline that already exists in your git history, you can turn your standup into a strategic synchronisation point.
 Discuss blockers, discuss architecture, discuss deployment risks.
 But never waste another minute asking, "What did you do yesterday?"

 Join the ScreenJournal beta → today to turn your standup into a strategic sync, not a status report.